agiacalone/cecs-326-lab-semaphores-revamp/README.md

 The Wizard is probably the second class that you should make.
 The Wizard works as follows:

-When the Wizard receives a signal (defined in `dungeon_settings.h`), the Wizard reads the *Caesar Cypher* placed in the Barrier's **spell** field.
-The Wizard then decodes the [*Caesar Cypher*](#Caesar-Cypher "Goto Caesar Cypher"), using the first character as the key, and copies the decoded message into the Wizard's **spell** field.
+When the Wizard receives a signal (defined in `dungeon_settings.h`), the Wizard reads the *Caesar cipher* placed in the Barrier's **spell** field.
+The Wizard then decodes the [*Caesar Cipher*](#Caesar-Cipher "Goto Caesar Cipher"), using the first character as the key, and copies the decoded message into the Wizard's **spell** field.
 The Dungeon will wait an amount of time defined in dungeon_settings.h as **SECONDS_TO_GUESS_BARRIER** for the decoding process to complete.
 If the Wizard's **spell** field matches the decoded message after the Dungeon has finished waiting, then this will count as success.

 ### The Rogue